 How to add emoji and stickers in Snapchat

 You can add emoji in the caption box by switching to the emoji keyboard.
-But you can also add resizable emoji "stickers" and loads of illustrated stickers.
+But you can also add resizable emoji and Bitmoji and loads of other illustrated stickers.

 - Tap on the stickers icon in the top right corner of the screen to bring up the stickers palette.

 - Tap the sticker you want to add.

 - Tap and drag the sticker to move it around the photo.